cbur24/AusEFlux/notebooks/README.md

 # Running AusEFlux

-The `Annual_update.ipynb` and `Historical.ipynb` notebooks contain an extensively documented workflow for running AusEFlux.
+The `Annual_update.ipynb` and `Historical.ipynb` notebooks contain extensively documented workflows for running AusEFlux.
 The notebooks mostly run the functions stored in the `AusEFlux/src/` folder.

 The `Historical` notebook contains the workflow for creating historical carbon and water fluxes for Australia through the full length of the MODIS archive (i.e., 2003-2022).
 It has six steps:
 1. Spatiotemporal harmonisation of input datasets